pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

 The IAT histogram/distribution is used by `circpad_machine_sample_delay()` to sample a delay (in microseconds) for scheduling a single padding cell.
-There are a wide range of considerations for the choice of histogram or probability destribution, far beyond the scope of these notes.
+There are a wide range of considerations for the choice of histogram or probability distribution, far beyond the scope of these notes.
 For reference, tuning the histogram is _the_ hard problem for the WTF-PAD defense that inspired the design of the circuit padding framework and to the best of my knowledge no good approach exists.
 Further details on histograms and probability distributions are